-- 8.7 Both parties shall use their best endeavours to agree to a joint medical assessment, taking into account the individual circumstances and preferences of the injured person, to minimise the number of assessments that they are required to attend.
-Either party may initiate a request for a joint medical assessment. - 8.8 In a claim, where a legally-represented claimant and an insurer agree to a health practitioner conducting a joint medical assessment, that health practitioner is authorised under section 7.52(1)(b) of the Act for the purposes of that claim. - 8.9 The parties must instruct the health practitioner in writing to conduct the joint medical assessment.
-The joint instruction letter must state that: - (a) the health practitioner is to perform a joint medical assessment, and
+- 8.6 In a claim, where a legally-represented claimant and an insurer agree to a health practitioner conducting a joint medical assessment, that health practitioner is authorised under section 7.52(1)(b) of the Act for the purposes of that claim. - 8.7 The parties must instruct the health practitioner in writing to conduct the joint medical assessment.
+The joint instruction letter must state that: - (a) the health practitioner is to perform a joint medical assessment, and - (b) the health practitioner must send the report and any supplementary reports to both parties on completion. - 8.8 If a party identifies an error in the report, it may request the health practitioner to re-issue the report with the correct information.
+The party must send the request and supporting evidence to the health practitioner in writing within 7 calendar days of receiving the initial report and provide a copy of the request and supporting evidence to the other party.

-- (b) the health practitioner must send the report and any supplementary reports to both parties on completion. - 8.10 If a party identifies an error in the report, it may request the health practitioner to re-issue the report with the correct information.
-The party must send the request and supporting evidence to the health practitioner in writing within seven days of receiving the initial report and provide a copy of the request and supporting evidence to the other party. - 8.11 No supplementary reports can be requested unless agreed to by both parties.
-A report issued by the health practitioner to correct an error is not considered supplementary. - 8.12 The insurer must meet the cost of the joint medical assessments, including the initial report and any supplementary reports.
+- 8.9 No supplementary reports can be requested unless agreed to by both parties.
+A report issued by the health practitioner to correct an error is not considered supplementary. - 8.10 The insurer must meet the cost of the joint medical assessments, including the initial report and any supplementary reports.

-Appointment by the Authority to its list of health practitioners authorised to give evidence
+Appointment by the Authority to its list